10 User Testing

 (b) Performance of a contract with you (for example if you are a company that we are doing business with).

-(b) Necessary for our legitimate interests (for running our business, provision of services and detection and prevention of issues affecting our business).
+(b) Necessary for our legitimate interests (for running our business, provision of services, detection and prevention of issues affecting our business, and to ensure compliance with applicable rules and regulations).

 (b) Necessary to establish, exercise or defend legal claims or for the purpose of legal proceedings.